Quick Answer: Do Small Businesses Need Insurance?

 - Data breach insurance

-A data breach policy is highly recommended for businesses that deal with sensitive or highly confidential information about clients to protect you from both electronic and physical breaches.
-Since big companies are implementing more sophisticated security measures to protect their data, hackers find it hard to get through to them, shifting their focus to smaller businesses.
-According to Verizon’s 2025 Data Breach Investigations Report, small businesses account for 43% of all cyberattack targets globally.
-The average cost of a data breach for a small business is $149,000, according to research published by IBM’s Cost of a Data Breach Report 2025.
-To avoid undergoing all the damages a hack can cause to your business, this is modern-day coverage that you should truly consider.
+Businesses that store sensitive client information, financial records, health data, personal identifiers, face real exposure from both electronic and physical breaches.
+As large companies have tightened their security, hackers have shifted attention to smaller businesses, which often lack dedicated IT infrastructure.
+According to Verizon’s Data Breach Investigations Report, small businesses account for 43% of all cyberattack targets globally.
+The average cost of a data breach for a small business is $149,000, according to research published by IBM’s Cost of a Data Breach Report.
+For businesses that handle client data regularly, this is coverage worth taking seriously.

 - Workers’ compensation insurance

-Employers require this cover which handles illnesses or injuries acquired by employees while at work.
-This insurance policy covers lost wages, medical costs, and disability benefits.
-In case an employee or their family sues you, this cover caters to your legal expenses.
-The U.S. Department of Labor mandates workers’ compensation in nearly every state, with penalties for non-compliance that can reach $10,000 or more per violation depending on jurisdiction.
+Workers’ compensation covers medical costs, lost wages, and disability benefits for employees injured or made ill on the job.
+It also covers your legal defense if an injured employee’s family files suit.
+The U.S. Department of Labor mandates workers’ compensation in nearly every state, with penalties for non-compliance reaching $10,000 or more per violation depending on jurisdiction.

 Small Business Insurance Cost Comparison